James Richard Curry

 James Richard Curry (November 16, 1946 – January 7, 1983) was an American serial killer and rapist who killed between four and five people in California and Nevada from 1982 to 1983.
-A few days after his arrest, Curry hung himself in his cell.
-He was posthumously determined to be the killer of the Sheep Flats Jane Doe, who was identified alongside him as Mary Silvani.
+A few days after his arrest, Curry hanged himself in his cell.
+He was posthumously determined to be the killer of the Sheep's Flat Jane Doe, who was identified alongside him as Mary Silvani.

 Early life and crimes

 Little is known about Curry's early life.
 Born in Bexar, Texas on November 16, 1946, he was the illegitimate son of a man and woman from Dallas who had an affair, with only his mother deciding to raise him under a different name.
 Sometime during the late 1960s to early 1970s, he was arrested for robbery and assault and sentenced to 20 years imprisonment at the Huntsville Unit, where he remained until his release in 1977.
 Curry then decided to leave Texas and move to California, settling in the small community of Waukena, where he soon found employment in a locksmithing company.